 Objective

-As the peak body for Aboriginal Community Controlled Health Services in Western Australia, the organisation’s image to the community is an important part of its brand.
-This image is inclusive of our premises, and all visitors are expected to treat the building and its occupants with respect whilst onsite.
+As the peak body for Aboriginal Community Controlled Health Services in Western Australia, the organisation’s image and reputation within the community is integral to its brand.
+This is inclusive of our premises, and all visitors are expected to treat the building and its occupants with respect whilst onsite.

 It is important that all visitors are respectful and accountable in all interactions with employees and other visitors whilst on the premises.